delightedcat/dotfiles/guides/gentoo-installation-notes.md

 ```
 CPU_FLAGS_X86="aes avx avx2 f16c fma3 mmx mmxext pclmul popcnt rdrand sse sse2 sse3 sse4_1 sse4_2 ssse3"
 ```

+## Use binary versions of large packages

+Gentoo is known to be a source-based distribution, but if you're in a time rush, you can use binary versions of packages instead of compiling them yourself.

+Sure, people will say that binary packages defeat the purpose of Gentoo.
+But sometimes it can save a lot of time to use `rust-bin` as a oneshot dependency to compile the desktop profile.

+I tend to use binary packages only to speed up the installation.
+Later on when I have everything I need, I tend to compile the source-based versions of the software anyway.

 ## Minimal kernel configuration